List of districts of Madhya Pradesh

 The Indian state of Madhya Pradesh came into existence on 1 November 1956.
 Madhya Pradesh has various geographic regions which have no official administrative governmental status; some correspond to historic countries, states or provinces.
-Currently, the number of districts in the state is 52.
-These districts are grouped into ten administrative divisions.
+Currently, the number of districts in the state is 55. and Of these Mauganj, Pandhurna & Maihar are newly created districts.
+2 new districts, Chachaura and Nagda, were approved by the state cabinet on 18th March 2020.
+These 55 districts are grouped into 10 administrative divisions.
 Districts are subdivided into tehsils, of which there are 428 in Madhya Pradesh.

 List of districts

-There are 52 districts in Madhya Pradesh categorized into ten divisions.
-All districts share their name with their capital city.
+There are 55 districts in Madhya Pradesh, categorized into ten divisions.

 Proposed districts

-A bill giving in-principle approval to the creation of three districts was passed on 19 March 2020.
-The following districts would be created: